-The Air Force Reserve Office Training Corps (ROTC) program (Aerospace Studies) recruits, educates and commissions officer candidates as an integral part of the UNT curriculum.
-The Air Force ROTC program consists of three parts: the General Military Course (first two years); Leadership Evaluation and Development (LEAD) training over the summer; and the Professional Officer Course (last two years).
+The Air Force Reserve Officer Training Corps (AFROTC) program (Aerospace Studies) recruits, educates and commissions officer candidates as an integral part of the UNT curriculum.
+The Air Force ROTC program consists of three parts: the General Military Course (first two years); Summer Field Training (two weeks over the summer); and the Professional Officer Course (last two years).
 Students enroll in AERO classes at the same time and in the same manner as for other UNT courses.
 AERO courses normally receive academic credit as part of a student’s electives.
 Each instructor is an active duty Air Force officer.

 The first two years of the Air Force ROTC four-year program—the General Military Course (GMC)—consist of one hour of classroom work and two hours of leadership laboratory each week.
 Cadets who wish to compete for an enrollment allocation and entry into the last two years of the program—the Professional Officer Course (POC)—must do so under the requirements of the Professional Officer Course Selection System.
 This system uses qualitative factors such as grade point average, unit commander evaluation and aptitude test scores to determine a student’s officer potential.
-After POC selection, students must complete the four-week Leadership Evaluation and Development training encampment at an assigned Air Force base.
+After POC selection, students must complete the two-week Field Training encampment at an assigned Air Force base.
 Cadets enrolled in the POC attend class three hours a week and participate in a weekly leadership laboratory lasting two hours.
-All GMC and POC cadets must participate in weekly physical training consisting of three sessions lasting one hour each.
+All GMC and POC cadets must also participate in weekly physical training consisting of at least two sessions lasting one hour each.